Jim Carrey says there's one film he regrets making

-However, Carrey's words drew criticism from Scottish comic-book writer and Kick-Ass 2 executive producer Mark Millar, who wrote the graphic novel the film was based on.
+But Carrey's post saw him on the receiving end of criticism from Scottish comic-book writer and Kick-Ass 2 executive producer Mark Millar, who also wrote the graphic novel the film was based on.

 Writing in a blog at time, Millar said Carrey knew exactly what he was getting himself in for: "[I'm] baffled by this sudden announcement as nothing seen in this picture wasn't in the screenplay 18 months ago.

 "Yes, the body count is very high, but a movie called Kick-Ass 2 really has to do what it says on the tin.
 A sequel to the picture that gave us Hit Girl was always going to have some blood on the floor and this should have been no shock to a guy who enjoyed the first movie so much…